Pinaki82/crust/README.md

 Here, the `format` is a string that contains one or more type specifier(s) such as `%d`, `%f`, `%c`, `%Lf` etc.

-`...` means that the string may consist of a series of specifiers (more than one fixed string).
+`...` means that the string may consist of a series of specifiers (more than one fixed-length string).

+By now, you already know almost everything about format/type specifiers, `%d`, `%f`, `%c`, `%...` etc.

 Some common usage of the function `scanf()`: